mailsac/mailsac-examples/services/api_calls/api_calls.rst

 2. The second Op is used to
    `retrieve the plaintext body of a specific message <https://mailsac.com/docs/api#tag/Email-Messages-API/paths/~1text~1{email}~1{messageId}/get>`_.

-Example APOpsI Calculation - Forward Message from Private Domain to Slack
+Example APOpsI Calculation - Forward Message from Custom Domain to Slack
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Receiving a message and publishing to Slack requires 1 Op.

-1. The Op is to receive the message in a private domain.
+1. The Op is to receive the message in a custom domain.

 The first forward of an inbound message to Slack, Webhook, or WebSocket
 does not count as an additional Op.

-Example Ops Calculation - Forward Message from Private Domain to Multiple Destinations
+Example Ops Calculation - Forward Message from Custom Domain to Multiple Destinations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Receiving a message and publishing to Slack and a WebSocket requires 2 Ops.

-1. The first Op is to receive the message in a private domain.
+1. The first Op is to receive the message in a custom domain.
 2. The second Op is for the second message forward.

 The first forward of an inbound message to Slack, Webhook, or WebSocket does not count as an additional Op.

-Example Ops Calculation - Forward message to a Private Domain Catch-All
+Example Ops Calculation - Forward message to a Custom Domain Catch-All
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Receiving a message and forwarding to a Private Domain Catch-All
+Receiving a message and forwarding to a Custom Domain Catch-All
 requires one Op.

-1. Receive message in a private domain.
+1. Receive message in a custom domain.

 Catch-All addresses are considered Mailsac addresses, and internal
 forwarding is not counted as an additional Op.